Mark Balderas

-Mark Balderas (born September 10, 1959, in Encino, California) is the keyboardist for the rock band Human Drama from 1986 to 1991 and from 1993 to 2005 and has been currently active with the band since 2012.
+Mark Balderas (born September 10, 1959, in Encino, California) is the keyboardist for the rock band Human Drama.

 Early life

 Balderas was raised in West Hills, California, by Elisa Balderas, a housewife, and Henry Balderas, a manufacturer's representative in the electronics industry.
 He attended El Camino Real High School in Woodland Hills, California, where he played varsity American football.
 He went on to earn an Associate of Arts degree at Pierce College in Woodland Hills in 1980, and a Bachelor of Arts at California State University, Northridge, in 1982, majoring in Radio-Television-Film.